myrobotproject/MRP_RoboBaton_4P_ROS2_demo/README.md

 The package version is defined by [`VERSION`](VERSION).
 The current version is `1.3.1`.

 This document covers how to build and use the package from this repository.
-The instructions match the current repository contents.

 ### 2. Requirements